 Zombies eventually get tired of all brains, all the time.
 The Zombies’ Guide to Dining moves on to the subject of zombies, classifying their personality types and suggesting recipes for food and drinks that will appeal to their unique anatomies.

 Whether your preferred dining locale is a fancy restaurant or an informal pub crawl, this guide has all the answers you will need to have a great time.
 And when the zombie apocalypse finally happens, knowing your way around cooking for these ravenous creatures could prove life-saving.

-The book is written in Shakespearean language, and includes amusing quotations from the Bard.
+The book is written in Shakespearean language, and includes amusing quotations (and almost-quotations) from the Bard.
 It is filled with striking black and white illustrations by Twin Cities artist Sarah Marie Wash that complement the instructive and sometimes irreverent text.

 This book is a must for every kitchen that holds William Shakespeare and his works in high esteem.
 Learn to cook and carve, with hearty laughs all the while.

 Scott Michael Stenwick’s Guild Series is urban fantasy rooted in the principles of real-world ceremonial magick and set in a world remarkably like our own.
 The series draws upon his experiences as an initiate of a real magical order, his practice of real magical rituals, and his recognized expertise in the field of Enochian Magick.

 Arcana is the first installment of Scott Stenwick’s Guild Series, published in 2009.